mozilla/ichnaea/docs/metrics.rst

 ``items.cell_unthrottled``, ``items.wifi_unthrottled`` : counters

-    Count space made for new observations in the wifi and cell measure tables due to periodic backup and trimming of old records.
+    Count space made for new observations in the wifi and cell observation tables due to periodic backup and trimming of old records.
 Specifically: for cell or wifi stations that were previously rate-limited, count the amount of new space for observations of those stations freed up after each backup and trim task runs.
 This is not the same as the number of observations backed up; it's *only* a count of the cumulative space freed